ClausKlein/ModernCmakeStarter/README.md

 > Can I use CPack to create a package installer for my project?

-As there are a lot of possible options and configurations, this is not (yet) in the scope of this template.
+As there are a lot of possible options and configurations, this is not (yet) in the scope of this project.
 See the [CPack documentation](https://cmake.org/cmake/help/latest/module/CPack.html) for more information on setting up CPack installers.

 > This is too much, I just want to play with C++ code and test some libraries.